jorge2412/DataLake2/Open Dev Framework/HTML5/Session 2 - Hands On (Draft)/HTML5 Canvas API HOL.md

     _Adding a folder to the project directory_

-1. Right-click (on a Mac, Command-click) the "assets" folder and select **New File** from the ensuing menu to add a new file to the "assets" folder.
+1. Right-click (on a Mac, Control-click) the "assets" folder and select **New File** from the ensuing menu to add a new file to the "assets" folder.
 Name the file **styles.css**.

     ![Adding styles.css to the "assets" folder](Images/add-file-to-assets.png)